trailofbits/test-fuzz/README.md

                                   consolidate all targets, use --consolidate-all
       --cpus <N>                  Fuzz using at most <N> cpus; default is all but one --display <OBJECT>          Display corpus, crashes, generic args, `impl` generic args, hangs, or work queue.
-By default, corpus uses an uninstrumented fuzz target; the others use an instrumented fuzz target.
-To display the corpus with instrumentation, use --display corpus-instrumented.
+By default, an uninstrumented fuzz target is used.
+                                  To display with instrumentation, append `-instrumented` to
+                                  <OBJECT>, e.g., --display corpus-instrumented.
       --exact                     Target name is an exact name rather than a substring --exit-code                 Exit with 0 if the time limit was reached, 1 for other programmatic aborts, and 2 if an error occurred; implies --no-ui,